 These rails are permanently installed on your baby’s bed.
 They are only movable when you uninstall them from the bed.
-It allows your toddler to climb into the bed through the gap that is left in between the bed rail and bed frame.
+They allow your toddler to climb into the bed through the gap that is left between the bed rail and bed frame.

-This is good for you too.
-You can swing down the rail as you make your baby’s bed or tuck him in at night.
-You can also swing it back up when you are done.
+These are good for you, too.
+You can swing down the rails as you make your baby’s bed or tuck him in at night.
+You can also swing them back up when you are done.

 They look like speed bumps and are the easiest bed rails to install.
-The foam construction ensures there are no injuries from hitting the rail.
+The foam construction ensures there are no injuries from hitting them.

-If you are looking for something to pack up easily for vacation, we got you.
+If you are looking for something to pack up easily for vacation, these will be your best choice.
 There are inflatable and compact bumper bed rails that you can get.

 Finally, not all children will need bed rails.
 If your baby has fallen out of bed once, chances are that it will happen again.
-Investing in a strong and durable bed rail may be a wise decision.
-But if he sleeps still through the night then, you may not need to buy one.
+Investing in a strong and durable bed rail, however, may be a wise decision.
+But if he sleeps still through the night, then you may not need to buy one.

 Would you be getting this baby furniture?